purplesyringa/site/blog/programming-used-to-be-free/index.md

 It's not a shock to anyone: LLMs are expensive to run and maintain.
 It still sucks.

+I don't know if juggling LLMs should be a central task of software development.
+I&nbsp;doubt anyone truly knows.
+But the industry is changing, and LLM-enabled programming will likely remain a major part of it in some shape or form.

-LLM-enabled programming is not nearly as accessible as the principled approaches of yesteryear.
-Those functioned well not only for companies and compsci students, but also for those who couldn't submit documentation for an educational plan, developers in embargoed or underdeveloped countries, and tiny teams.
+And whatever LLM-first workflows will look like, they won't be nearly as accessible as the approaches of yesteryear.
+Those functioned well not only for companies and compsci students, but also for those who couldn't submit documentation for an educational plan, developers in underdeveloped countries, and tiny teams.

 A middle schooler can learn Python on a family iPad.
 They can't learn vibecoding.